Opeyemi-Omotayo/ChatSkoot-application/README.md

 - Create a chat room or join an existing one.
 - Start sending and receiving messages in real-time.
 - Upload and share images within the chat.
+- You can use these details to log in[
+(userName: Opeyemi, password: 12345)
+(userName: Hannah, password: 12345)
+]

 ### Production